JavierMarro/CuraNook/README.md

 #### - Fork and/or clone the repository

-Firstly, fork this repository to your own GitHub account and choose a directory where to clone it, then tweak the following command and add your username:
+Firstly, fork this repository to your own GitHub account, then using the terminal choose a directory and tweak the following command to add your username and clone the repo to the directory:

 ```bash
 git clone https://github.com/your_username/curanook.git